Volue-Public/energy-smp-docs/docs/operations/monitoring.md

 Endpoints/API:

-- Gateway has API for starting/stopping optimizations.
-Refer to swagger documentation at `http://<server>:18261/Gateway/#api`
+- The Optimal Gateway has an API for starting/stopping optimisations.
+See Swagger documentation at `http://<server>:18261/Gateway/#api`
 - Health endpoint: `http://<server>:18261/Gateway/Health`

 Things to alert: